Average-Case Reductions for $k$-XOR and Tensor PCA

-This change in parameters $(\eps,\defi)$ traces the computational threshold \eqref{eq:tradeoff}, mapping to an arbitrarily small $\defi'> 0$ from an appropriate input deficiency $\defi=\defi'/2$.
+This change in parameters $(\eps,\defi) \to (\eps',\defi')$ traces the computational threshold \eqref{eq:tradeoff}, mapping to an arbitrarily small $\defi'> 0$ from an appropriate input deficiency $\defi=\defi'/2$.

 However, several obstacles prevent \eqref{eq:sparse_naiive_ideas} and \eqref{eq:dense_naiive_ideas} from being valid reductions: reusing the same input equations introduces \emph{noise dependence} across output equations, and (in both regimes) the resulting equation index sets do not match the target support distribution.
-Moreover, for any fixed input density $\eps$, the na\"ive combination map only reaches a finite set of attainable target densities $\eps'$, which is far weaker than the continuum of implications in Thm.~\ref{thm:densifying_general}.
+Moreover, for any fixed input density $\eps$, the na\"ive resolution map only reaches a finite set of attainable target densities $\eps'$, which is far weaker than the continuum of implications in Thm.~\ref{thm:densifying_general}.

-We make equation combination into a valid reduction using two techniques: \emph{discrete equation combination} ($\DiscrEqComb$) and \emph{Gaussian equation combination} ($\GaussEqComb$).
+We make resolution into a valid reduction using two techniques: \emph{discrete resolution} ($\DiscrEqComb$) and \emph{Gaussian resolution} ($\GaussEqComb$).
 In $\DiscrEqComb$ (\autoref{subsec:sparse_resolution}), we avoid entry reuse by design, which ensures noise and index set independence across output samples.
-In $\GaussEqComb$ (\autoref{subsec:dense_resolution}), we work in the $\ktens$ model (computationally equivalent to $\kxor$) and replace the majority vote in \eqref{eq:dense_naiive_ideas} by normalized average of products $\Y_s\Y_t$.
+In $\GaussEqComb$ (\autoref{subsec:dense_resolution}), we introduce a \emph{Gaussian $\kxor$ analog}, $\ktens$, which enables a new dense resolution analysis.
+Working in $\ktens$, we replace the majority vote in \eqref{eq:dense_naiive_ideas} by a normalized average of products $\Y_s\Y_t$.
 Although this introduces noise dependence, the entire aggregation step admits a clean matrix/tensor representation (a Gram-type object built from a sparse Gaussian matrix).
 This viewpoint lets us control the dependence via a new high-dimensional CLT, yielding an output instance that is close (in total variation) to one with i.i.d. entries.

-A crucial ingredient is the intermediate model $\kxor^\FULL$ (see \autoref{subsec:full_ideas}).
+A crucial ingredient is the intermediate model $\kxor^\FULL$ (see \autoref{subsec:full_ideas} below) to which we map from any regular instance.
 It is needed for the order-reduction subroutine used in the integer-approximation step that removes the discretization in attainable $\eps'$ (\autoref{subsubsec:reducing_k_by_a_factor}), and at density $\eps=1$ it provides a connection to standard Tensor PCA.